autonomys/subspace/crates/subspace-farmer/docs/multi_farming.md

 Abstraction around having multiple `Plot`s, `Farming`s and `Plotting`s.

-Each plot is limited by `max_plot_size` constant (which says how many pieces can be stored inside individual plot) from the consensus, so if there will be some piece out of this max plot size solution with it will be rejected by the consensus.

-So in order to utilize any amount of disk space we want to create multiple plots.
+## Motivation of this abstraction

+We need to support to any amount of disk space for plotting, but we also want to preserve a property of having same replication factor for all pieces.
+So that's why we have a consensus side limit for maximum amount of pieces for each plot (`max_plot_size` consensus constant).
+That forces farmers to create new random keys for each individual plot in order to utilize all the space.

+This structure abstracts creation of multiple `Plot`s, `Farming`s and `Plotting`s, while glueing them up together.